benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

    citation
    instructions](https://platform.openai.com/docs/chatgpt-education/disclosing-the-use-of-chatgpt)

+3. You are responsible for everything you submit.
+"It's not my fault---the AI generated text introduced errors/lies/racial slurs" is never an acceptable excuse.

-3. You are expected to be able to explain (in conversation with the course convenor) any assessment submission to demonstrate your understanding of the concepts being assessed.
+4. You are expected to be able to explain (in conversation with the course convenor) any assessment submission to demonstrate your understanding of the concepts being assessed.

-4. Any violations of the above will be considered a potential breach of academic integrity under clause 9 of section 12(2) of the [ANU Academic Integrity Rule](#appendix-anu-academic-integrity-rule) "improperly recycles work or otherwise improperly submits or publishes work that is not original" (**note**: I'm unsure on which clause is best to use here---could be clause 8, could be one of the others as well).
+5. Any violations of the above will be considered a potential breach of academic integrity under clause 9 of section 12(2) of the [ANU Academic Integrity Rule](#appendix-anu-academic-integrity-rule) "improperly recycles work or otherwise improperly submits or publishes work that is not original" (**note**: I'm unsure on which clause is best to use here---could be clause 8, could be one of the others as well).

-5. No "is-this-written-by-an-AI?"​ detection tools (e.g.
+6. No "is-this-written-by-an-AI?"​ detection tools (e.g.
    [this](https://openai.com/blog/new-ai-classifier-for-indicating-ai-written-text/))
    will be used as part of the marking process.